27rohitb/27rohitb.github.io/pyopencl/Installation.md

 ___
 ## Errors for pyOpenCL:

+Steps for pyopencl2019:

+1. Download source
+2. Download wheel for pybind11 > Install it.
+3. Now build and install pyopencl

+___

 There are a lot of Visual Studio 14 or 2008 C++ compiler or windows.h or other files which were available natively in Visual studio or windows were moved when Microsoft decided to "re-organize" its internal libraries.
 So, **DO NOT** do directly installation of pyOpenCL from ```pip install```.